KxSystems/docs/docs/wp/gui/index.md

 user2    | "password3"
 ```

-This involves changing the `c.cs` file provided by Kx as this is not set
+This involves changing the `c.cs` file provided by KX as this is not set
 up to accept customised usernames (it instead takes the username
 stored in `Environment.UserName`) or any passwords at all.
 We will also
 need to modify the `OpenConnection` method and define `.z.pw`.